civol/HDLRuby/README.md

 #### Executing ruby code within a software sequencer.

-When executing a sequencer in software, an additional command, `ruby`, is available for running plain Ruby code.
-For example, the following displays "Hello" ten times using the puts method:
+When running a sequencer in software, HDLRuby provides an additional command called `ruby`, which allows execution of plain Ruby code inside a sequencer block.

+For example, the following code prints `Hello` ten times using Ruby's `puts` method:

 ```ruby
 sequencer do